Short Trips: The Muses

 URANIA: The Astronomer's Apprentice

-Roots: There are references to Alice in Wonderland, the Flying Scotsman, Three Blind Mice.
+Roots: There are references to Alice in Wonderland, the Flying Scotsman, the Mona Lisa, Three Blind Mice, Tennyson, the Beatles, Stan Laurel, and the Bible (Adam and Eve).
+There are quotes from Macbeth, Twelfth Night, and Jabberwocky

 The Keeper of Traken gives Victoria a portion of the Source, which becomes an entity in its own right after Victoria stays on Earth after leaving the Doctor.
 The entity is Mimsy Borogoves; she can create other beings from her imagination, including Neverglade, an alien astrologer with whom she travels.
 The interaction of her Source-derived abilities and the actual Source on Traken, causes her to accidentally create dangerous illusions, reanimate a Melkur, and make the Trakenites behave unusually, including the Keeper.